How to plan your ultimate Great Barrier Reef holiday

 Where to eat and drink

-One of the advantages of being a state with so much coastline is that our seafood game is always strong – *ahem* – coral trout, Hervey Bay scallops, Mooloolaba prawns, mud crabs, we’re looking at you!
+One of the advantages of being a state with so much coastline is that our seafood is world-class.
+We’re talking coral trout, Hervey Bay scallops, Mooloolaba prawns and mud crabs.

 You don’t need to catch it to be able to cook it.
 Treat your taste buds to the flavour of the reef at these regional restaurants: